 \frac{LTD_{t}}{TA_{t}} = debt to assets ratio

-This ratio does not consider other similar compromises of the company such as lease expenses.
-Lease expenses are similar to interest expenses in the sense that the company is obliged to make constant payments over a certain period.
-Since lease expenses are usually incorporated in EBIT as fixed costs, we can add them back and then compute the following ratio:
+This ratio ignores other fixed commitments, most importantly lease expenses.
+Leases resemble interest in that the company is obliged to make fixed payments over a set period.
+Since lease expenses are already deducted within EBIT as a fixed cost, we add them back to both numerator and denominator:

 2.10 Liquidity ratios

-Similar to financial leverage ratios that measure the company’s ability to meet long-term obligations, liquidity ratios measure the company’s ability to meet its short-term obligations but using not only cash but also those assets that can easily convert into cash.
-These assets are known as liquid assets or current assets or working capital.
-Then, subtracting current liabilities from current assets we can get the “net” working capital, which conveys the amount of resources needed for the day-to-day operations of the company’s long-term capital investment.
-Then if NWC = Net working capital:
+Where leverage ratios measure the company’s ability to meet long-term obligations, liquidity ratios measure its ability to meet short-term ones — using not just cash but every asset that can readily be converted into cash.
+These are the liquid or current assets.
+Subtracting current liabilities from current assets gives net working capital, the pool of resources that funds day-to-day operations.
+If NWC = net working capital:

 NWC=CA-CL

-Since net working capital is a measure of resources needed for day-to-day operations, then it is important to see the operating cycle of the company.
-Operating cycle refers to the time period that the company takes to generate cash flows from cash investment needed to produce goods or services.
-The operating cycle is usually composed of the following phases: a) purchase of raw material, b) produce goods and/or services, c) pay for inventory costs, d) sell goods and/or services, d) extend credit to customers through accounts receivable, and e) collecting cash from direct sales and from accounts receivable.
+Since net working capital funds day-to-day operations, we need to know how long those operations take to turn cash back into cash.
+This is the operating cycle: the time between paying for inputs and collecting the money from the resulting sales.
+It is usually composed of the following phases: a) purchase raw materials, b) produce goods or services, c) pay for the inventory, d) sell the goods or services, e) extend credit to customers through accounts receivable, and f) collect cash from direct sales and from accounts receivable.

 2.10.1 Operating cycle